 Find the target instance and click the instance ID to open the instance details page.

-On the Slow Log Analysis page, find the SQL statement to optimize:
+On the Slow Log Analysis page:

 On the Slow Log Statistics tab, find the target SQL template and click Optimize in the Actions column.